 Jury service scams have been around for years.
 It’s important to remember that court officers, police officers, and other government representatives will never ask for confidential information over the phone.
 Most contact with prospective jurors will be through the U.S. mail.

 If you receive a suspicious call or email you may wish to report it to your local law enforcement, district attorney, or local district court office.
-Victims may also want to contact their local FBI field office or visit the Identity Theft Fraud Center for more information.
+Victims may also want to visit the Identity Theft Fraud Center for more information.

 If you believe you have been victimized by a scam or wish to report suspicious activity, please file a report here.